pick3t/Warehouse/README.md

 # Warehouse
 The most useful resources on computer science(mainly) you can find on the Internet.

+Descriptions are often subjective, correct me if you feel the need to by filing an issue.

 ### 📚Archives
+Collections of articles focusing on one or more topics such as programming language, algorithms, etc.
 - [The Architecture of Open Source Applications](https://aosabook.org/en/)

   In-depth introductions on famous open source apps in the industry such as CMake, LLVM, etc.